ISO 18416: 2017

 Incubation:

-• The selective agar medium is incubated at 32.5°C and examined at 24 and 48 hours.
+• The enrichment broth is inoculated with the cosmetic product and incubated at 32.5ยฐC for 24-72 hours before transferring the cultures to a selective medium.
+Selective agar medium is incubated at 32.5ยฐC and examined at 24 and 48 hours.

 Detection of Candida albicans: